DDamianZR/pr-surgeon/SUBMISSION.md

 PR Surgeon takes a monster PR URL and returns a **safe decomposition plan**:

-1. Clone the repo and fetch the PR diff via GitHub API.
+1. Fetch the PR diff via GitHub API (no repo cloning required).
-2. Build a directed dependency graph of changed files using AST parsing (Python via stdlib `ast`, JS/TS via pragmatic import detection).
+2. Build a directed dependency graph of changed files using AST parsing (Python via stdlib `ast`, JS/TS via regex-based import detection).
 3. Detect tightly-coupled clusters using community detection on the graph.
-4. Topologically order the clusters into sub-PRs respecting architectural layers (schema → API → frontend → tests).
+4. Topologically order the clusters into sub-PRs respecting architectural layers (schema → backend → frontend → tests).
-5. Enrich each sub-PR with IBM watsonx.ai Granite: human-readable title, description, risk level, suggested reviewers, testing recommendations.
+5. Enrich each sub-PR with intelligent descriptions: human-readable title, description, risk level, suggested reviewers, testing recommendations.

 The output is a 5–7 sub-PR plan that an engineering team can execute in 5–10 days instead of 4–8 weeks.